 A critical element in the staffing process in the BC Public Service is providing effective applicant feedback to unsuccessful applicants.

-As required under the Public Service Act, the individual responsible for an appointment decision must notify all unsuccessful employee applicants of the appointment decision and offer to explain why they were not offered the position.
+As required under the Public Service Act, the individual responsible for an appointment decision must notify all unsuccessful employee applicants of the appointment decision and offer to explain why they weren't offered the position.

-Once BC Public Service employee applicants learn their application was unsuccessful, they have five calendar days to initiate a Review of Staffing Decisions.
+Once BC Public Service employee applicants learn their application was unsuccessful, they have 5 calendar days to initiate a review of staffing decisions.

-Many times applicants are simply looking for information on why they were not considered or chosen for the job, where they went wrong in the process and how they can improve.
-But how this feedback is provided can have a significant impact on how an applicant responds.
+Many times applicants are simply looking for information on why they weren't chosen for the job, where they went wrong in the process and how they can improve.
+How this feedback is provided can have a significant impact on how an applicant responds.